vadniks/ExchatgeDesktopClient/Readme.md

 via binary protocol using an encrypted communication channel in the realtime.
 Each client-to-server connection is encrypted, each client-to-client connection is also encrypted.
-All messages go through server, but the second layer of encryption between clients makes any interception of messages by the server useless.
+All messages go through server, but because of presence of the second layer of encryption between clients, any interception of messages by the server or anyone else is useless.

 ## `TODO`
 * Add file exchanging mechanism